 Last updated

 This button (in the top right) is only available when multiple Timeflow instances are present.
-This applies the current time settings to all instances of Timeflow, which can be used to synchronize all instances with the same framerate, duration, and other settings.
+This applies the current time settings to all instances of Timeflow in the scene, which can be used to synchronize all instances with the same framerate, duration, and other settings.

 This drop-down menu offers different ways of displaying time.
-This only affects the display and can be changed as needed.
+This only affects how time is displayed in the editor and can be changed as needed.

 Seconds (ex: 1.233 seconds)